 Freshman training was incorporated into the Social Issues curriculum and former seniors received a more in-depth affirmative consent training.

 Taupier’s assertion that “all 9th, 10th and 11th grade students” received training is contradicted by recent data.
 On September 12 the Tam News surveyed 211 current sophomores, juniors, and seniors, all of whom should have received training last year.
 Since the materials given to social studies teachers included both a slideshow presentation and a worksheet, the respondents chose from the following options: sexual harassment training included a teacher presentation and a worksheet; or just a presentation, or just a worksheet; or respondent received no sexual harassment training.
-The mean scores from the survey, with the middle two options consolidated and individual teacher names replaced by letters, are displayed above.
+The mean scores from the survey, with the middle two options consolidated and individual teacher names replaced by letters, are displayed below.

 Generally, freshman teachers appeared to have taught more of the training than junior teachers, who appeared to have taught more of the training than sophomore teachers.
 Based on the most common response for each teacher, four of the five junior teachers appeared not to have taught the curriculum to the extent asked by the district, and three of the four sophomore teachers appeared not to have taught it at all.